Mary Eristavi: Marriage and Bolshevik invasion of Georgia

 After the establishment of the First Georgian Republic following the Russian Revolution, Mary's fiancé Prince George Eristavi — an important Georgian nobleman, great-great grandson of King Heraclius II of Georgia and a former aide-de-camp of Nicholas II — returned to Georgia with intent to marry her.
 They wed in Kutaisi soon after his arrival and, likely because of security reasons, settled permanently in the country which at that time was a stable Menshevik stronghold under German protection.

 The peace in Georgia did not last long and the couple was forced to flee the country in March 1921, during the Red Army Invasion.
-To escape imminent imprisonment, deportation or death, Mary, along with other prominent Georgian noblemen and government officials, departed on a ship from the city of Batumi.
+In order to escape imminent imprisonment, deportation or death, Mary, along with other prominent Georgian noblemen and government officials, departed on a ship from the city of Batumi.
 She was reunited with her husband in Istanbul where George had been waiting for her; the couple continued the voyage to France together.